villhei/elixirtut/elixir_web/app/chapters/basic_types.md

 IO.puts("Hello Elixir!")
 ```

 Elixir scripts use the extension `.exs` by convention, and elixir source files user the extension `.ex`.
 Create a file `hello.exs` with the content above.
-Executing the `elixirc
+Executing the `elixirc`.

 ```bash
 $ elixir hello.exs